indimail/indimail-virtualdomains/.github/README-indimail.md

 [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1) which comes with indimail-mta, can by itself provides TLS.
 All you have to do is use -n option and provide a Privacy Enhanced Mail (PEM) file as the certificate.
 The below example shows how to do that.
 It also shows the flexibility of indimail-mta to queue the mail anywhere of your chosing and deliver the mail to its destination.

 First let us create a queue and start an encrypted ucspi-tcp service using [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1) on port 2025.
 You can use port 25 too, but then you will have to run [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1) as root.
 We will use <b>queue-fix</b> to create a queue in the home directory.
 For me it is <u>/home/manny</u>.
 The [queue-fix](https://github.com/indimail/indimail-mta/wiki/queue-fix.8) command will create a queue named demo.
 We will use two terminals.
-One for running [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1) to accept mail using SMTP protocol and another for running tcpclient to carry out a simple SMTP transaction.
+One for running [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1) to accept mail using SMTP protocol and another for running [tcpclient(1)](https://github.com/indimail/indimail-mta/wiki/tcpclient.1) to carry out a simple SMTP transaction.

 **Terminal 1** run tcpserver